smastrom/react-rating/README.md

     // 3.
 Do something with or without the value...

     // 4.
-Set the state
+Update the state
     setState((prevState) => ({
       ...prevState,
       rating: ratingValue,